 - Color tokens in your design system should map directly to your brand palette

-- Component styling must reflect brand personality across all digital touchpoints
+- Component styling must reflect brand personality across your website, mobile app, and product interfaces

 - Design systems add technical specifications (interactive states, responsive behavior, accessibility standards) that brand guidelines don't address

-The choice isn't either/or for most organizations—it's about timing and priorities based on organizational maturity and immediate needs.
-Understanding when to prioritize each framework prevents costly retrofitting later.
+The choice isn't either/or for most founders — it's about timing and priorities based on where you are and what you're building toward.
+Getting this right early prevents costly retrofitting later.

 You're establishing or rebranding your company identity and need foundational visual and verbal standards before building digital products.
+For a climate tech founder, this often coincides with closing a seed round — the moment your brand shifts from internal tool to investor-facing asset.
 Clear brand direction prevents arbitrary, inconsistent design decisions.

 You need cross-medium consistency across digital, print, physical spaces, and merchandise.
 If your brand appears on packaging, trade show booths, or printed materials, brand guidelines with CMYK/Pantone specifications are essential.